kpn-dsh/dsh-sdk-platform-rs/dsh_sdk/README.md

 ---

 ## Connect to DSH
+This SDK supports kafka, MQTT and HTTP connectivity to DSH.
+Depending on your environment and use case, you can choose the appropriate connection method.

+### DSH Kafka Connectivity
-This SDK accommodates multiple deployment environments:
+This SDK accommodates multiple environments to connect to DSH Kafka, including:
 - Running in a container on a DSH tenant
 - Running in DSH System Space
 - Running on a machine with Kafka Proxy/VPN